Transitioning to Natural Deodorant: Why Do Some Experience an Adjustment Period?

 Why?
 Baking soda is slightly alkaline with a pH range of 8 to 9.
 If your sweat is more on the acidic side, there may actually be a little chemical reaction between the alkaline baking soda and the acidic sweat.
 Think of the “volcanoes” you made in science class with alkaline baking soda and acidic vinegar.
 If your sweat is more acidic, this little volcano can cause an irritation called “Irritant Contact Dermatitis.”

-I have read on many websites that a rash after using a baking soda deodorant always means that the deodorant is made with too much baking soda.
+I have read on many websites that a rash after using a baking soda deodorant always means that a baking soda deodorant is bad.

 Believe it or not, something as simple as the proper application of natural deodorant can affect the chance of irritation.